top of page

 Making Decisions:

-When you spend, you are saving time to enjoy certain pleasures.
+When you spend, you are saving time to enjoy pleasures.
 When you save, you are sacrificing this time to typically purchase something of more value and importance.
 Sometimes you need to choose between spending your money now, or saving it for later.
 The decision you make is based on YOUR priorities.

 Ex: You walk past an ice cream shop, and are craving a delicious scoop of cookies and creams ice cream.
 However, you are currently saving for a new computer that is of much more value.
 You think to yourself, "is paying for this worth being setback from achieving my ultimate goal of paying for this new computer?"
 By understanding your priorities over needless spending, you understand that it is smarter to save your money.